clessn/article_riding-volatility/mrp/README.md

 This file contains the code to create the model(s) and save them in the `mrp/models` folder.
 It uses functions from the `mrp/functions.R` file.
 It takes data from the `mrp/data/simulated_survey_data.rds` file.

 ## 5_predicting.R
+This file contains the code to predict the model on the newdata from the synthetic post-stratification table.
+It imports the `mrp/models/model.rds` model and the `mrp/data/post_strat_table.rds` dataset.